aruncs31s/Notes_Old/Science/Maths/Vector Calculus.md

 #### Unit Vector

-It is defined as a vector whose magnitude is unity and direction is along $\overrightarrow A$
+It is defined as a vector whose magnitude is unity and direction is along $\vec A$

 $$
 \hat a_{A} = \frac{\overrightarrow A}{|\overrightarrow A|} = \frac{\overrightarrow A}{\overrightarrow A}